You know what they say, “size matters.”

 The biceps and triceps feel and look much larger immediately after a workout.
 However, the temporary post-workout “pump” is nothing more than the muscles swelling with body fluid.

 Unfortunately, visible hypertrophy (or muscle growth) doesn’t happen overnight.
-It could take 4–12 weeks of strategic and consistent training to see noticeable growth in your upper arms.
+It could take 4–12 weeks of strategic and consistent training to see noticeable growth in your arms.

-Adding size to your upper arms means fueling the body with the calories it needs to build muscle and enough protein to repair the muscles post-workout.
+Adding size to your upper arms means fueling the body with the calories it needs to build muscle and enough quality protein to repair the muscles post-workout.

 The opposite also holds true.
 Depriving your muscles of the protein and calories it needs could put your body in a catabolic state, where it breaks down muscle to fuel the body.